stlljonas/Beerxels/README.md

 # Beerxels

-personal project, very messy, noone should use this code
+Disclaimer: This is a personal project, it is very messy and noone should seriously use this code.

-that said, it DOES work.
+That being said, it DOES work.
 I have provided a sample image and a result in the files.
-The computation took about an hour for one image on my 2019 Thinkpad.
+The computation is of complexity O(n^3), coming from the munkres algorithm implementation I used, and took about an hour for n=500 bottle caps.

 Proceed with caution

-contact: stlljonas@gmail.com
+contact: jstolle@student.ethz.com